thesquelched/suggestive/README.md

 Known Issues
 ============

-`suggestive` is still very early in development, although it is quite functional already.
-However, there are some outstanding issues:

-- Non-fatal exceptions may temporarily show up in the terminal
-- Opening/closing new buffers doesn't work well for vertical orientation
+Although I am using `suggestive` as my full-time MPD client, it's still somewhat early in development, and you might encounter some problems while using it.

 Sometimes, you can resolve an issue by deleting/renaming the `suggestive` database file (`$HOME/.suggestive/music.db` by default), and then re-running